telliott99/MySwift2/chapter1/strings.rst

 This isn't going to work, obviously.

-Our problems come about because Swift is obsessed with keeping the distinction between Character and String.
+Our problems come about because Swift is determined to maintain the distinction between Character and String.
 We will see why in the next chapter.
-It seems crazy, but that is the root of it.
+It seems obsessive, but that is the root of it.

-And so the question is, how to convert a CharacterView, which is not quite an Array of Character, [Character], into a [String]?
+And then the question is, how can we convert a CharacterView, which is not quite an Array<Character>, into a Array<String>, abbreviated [String]?

 Google, and you will find.